 Learn about networking and finding people you need

 Normally, property investors look for BMV (below market value) deals, but also deals where the vendor is in negative equity or the property has fallen into disrepair.
-The vendor may also be a tired landlord who wishes to be free from the merry-go-round of the game, or indeed he may need to shed a property for tax reasons, or maybe move from residential to commercial.
+The vendor may also be a tired landlord who wishes to be free from the merry-go-round of the rental game, or indeed he may need to shed a property for tax reasons, or maybe move from residential to commercial.

 Collecting the names and email addresses of potential leads